Nixk01/SFA/README.md

 * [IBM Model Asset Exchange](https://developer.ibm.com/exchanges/models/): A place for developers to find and use free and open source deep learning models.
-* [Docker](https://www.docker.com): Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.

 ## Featured Technologies